 - Avoid serious health risks

 If you’re tired of feeling tired, then give us a call today at 843-492-5026 to schedule your consultation.
-Our address is 1209 N. Fraser St. in Georgetown.
+Our address is 1209 N. Fraser St. in Georgetown – across from Belk.

-We’ll help you get an accurate diagnosis of your sleep problems through a physician-reviewed sleep study.
+We’ll help you get the right diagnosis of your sleep problems through a physician-reviewed sleep study.
 Once you have a diagnosis, Dr. Miller will design a treatment plan for you, working along with your general practitioner to ensure that you receive the best, most comprehensive treatment available.

 Like other sleep apnea sufferers we have treated, you may be able to avoid using a CPAP machine.
 While effective, many patients have trouble getting used to CPAP therapy and quit using it altogether – which is no help at all for your sleep apnea symptoms.
 An oral appliance offers a simple, much more comfortable sleep apnea solution.